duneanalytics/projects/pages/barnbridge/barnbridge.md

     link: "https://explore.duneanalytics.com/embed/query/13951/visualization/27947?api_key=hMnQysAgmDist8grP9lJVbl2c0fTunXdbyCvpPoC"
 ---

-**BarnBridge** is a a fluctuations derivatives protocol for hedging yield sensitivity and market price.
+**BarnBridge** is the first risk tokenizing protocol.
+It allows hedging yield sensitivity and market price.

-BarnBridge is the first risk tokenizing protocol.
-Its purpose is to integrate with other protocols letting hedging the yield risks on those lending and other platforms.
+The purpose of BarnBridge is to integrate with other protocols letting hedging the yield risks on those lending and other platforms.

 *From https://barnbridge.com/.*